iforge-uos/ignis/packages/db/README.md

 Regeneration:

-- `pnpm interfaces` - regenerates the `interfaces.ts` file.
+- `bun interfaces` - regenerates the `interfaces.ts` file.
-- `pnpm edgeql-js` - regenerate the query builder generator.
+- `bun edgeql-js` - regenerate the query builder generator.
-- `pnpm queries` - regenerate the queries that can't be built with the generator.
+- `bun queries` - regenerate the queries that can't be built with the generator.
-- `pnpm zod` - regenerates the Zod schema for the DB.
+- `bun zod` - regenerates the Zod schema for the DB.

-If you want to run all of these at once, `pnpm regen`.
+If you want to run all of these at once, `bun regen`.

 ## Some comments 🥁